Privajet/extending-llm-peft-ppm/README.md

 ## Results

-All metrics and analysis notebooks are in the `notebooks/` folder.
-Check [this notebook](notebooks/results.py) for plots.
+All metrics and analysis notebooks are in the `results/` folder.
+Check [this notebook](results/results.ipynb) for plots.

 ## Contact

-For questions or feedback, reach me at [rafael.oyamada@kuleuven.be](mailto:rafael.oyamada@kuleuven.be) or open an issue here.
+For questions or feedback, reach me at [rafael.oyamada@kuleuven.be](mailto:lennart.fertig@students.uni-mannheim.de) or open an issue here.